tve/blog/content/spi-kills-lora.md

 thought it had something to do with the GW being a small linux SBC and having more noise or something, so I put together a simple STM32-based node to respond with ACKs like the GW does.
 I also displayed more info:
-SNR, RSSI, and noise measurements I took while there was no packet in the air.
+SNR, RSSI, and noise measurements taken there was no packet in the air.
 It was all rather confusing, in part because the SNR on the sx1276 LoRa chips doesn't report above about 8dB and at close range while testing it's difficult to actually go that low.